- Home

 If you’re looking for a type of outdoor exercise that’s safe and easy on your joints, look no further than recumbent cycling.

-Recumbent cycling is a type of cycling where the rider is positioned in a reclined posture.
+Recumbent cycling is a type of biking where the rider is positioned in a reclined posture.
 Just like regular cycling, it’s an excellent low-impact, cardiovascular workout.
 Plus, recumbent cycling is generally seen as a safer alternative.

 Another advantage of recumbent cycling is that, due to the rider’s low centre of gravity, braking distances are significantly reduced.
 This allows more control over the bike and, again, can reduce risk of injury.